Platform:

 Arch

-# Install the development packges
+# Install development packges

-pacman -S base-devel libxkbfile libsecret libx11 libxcrypt-compat
+pacman -S base-devel libxkbfile libsecret libx11 libxcrypt-compat libxkbcommon libxkbcommon-x11 wayland

 OpenSUSE